 A cornerstone of the program is the debt management performance assessment (DeMPA) tool, a methodology for assessing performance through a comprehensive set of performance indicators spanning the full range of government DeM functions.
 The DeMPA highlights strengths and weaknesses in government DeM practices in each country.
 Performance assessment facilitates the design of plans to build and augment capacity and institutions in ways tailored to country-specific needs.
 The DeMPA also facilitates the monitoring of progress over time in achieving government debt management objectives in a manner consistent with international sound practice.
-Learn more about the DeMPA tool (2015)
+Visit the new DeMPA page for more information.

 Subnational DeMPA Tool and Guide

 The Subnational DeMPA Tool have been developed given the increased trend towards decentralization and access to markets among subnational governments to meet infrastructure needs.

 The objective of the sub‐national DeMPA tool is to strengthen subnational debt management through the application of aperformance assessment framework, as is done for the sovereign DeMPA.

 Under the Debt Management Practitioners Program (DMPP), government officials from debt management offices in DMF-eligible countries are invited to join the Macroeconomics and Fiscal Management (MFM GP) of the World Bank for a three-month period.
 Selected candidates participate directly in program work, including missions and training.

 The objective of the program is to facilitate the sharing of knowledge and experience while exposing the debt managers to cross-countries practices.